Recovering money from cyber scams

 3. 50% reimbursement - you could have done more and the bank could have done more, known as Shared Responsibility.
 You get half your money back.

-4. Making a complaint - if you do not get a full reimbursement then you should make a complaint to the Financial Ombudsman Services.
+4. Making a complaint - if you do not get a full reimbursement, then you should make a complaint to the Financial Ombudsman Services.
 They may side with you because they believe the banks warnings were not sufficient, effective or impactful enough - or that the bank should have recognised the highly unusual transactions.

 2) When a criminal has carried out the payment using your accounts (unauthorised payment)